Mongolia Expedition Frequently Asked Questions

 While it's always nice to have a doctor as a participant on our trips, we cannot guarantee a doctor's presence.
 We ask that you carefully complete the Medical Information form included in the registration materials.
 We need to be informed of any allergies you may have, medicines you are currently taking and any medical conditions that could possibly effect your ability to safely participate on a climbing expedition.

 In addition to the first aid items listed on the equipment list, there are a few additional medications that you should consider.
 These should be discussed with your personal physician and some will require a prescription.
-We want everyone to bring some of the antibiotic Ciprofloxacin and some Immodium in case of bad traveler's diarrhea.
-There is the possibility of Cipro resistant diarrhea, so you should also bring some azithromycin ("Z-pack") which will work for this and also bronchial infection.
+We want everyone to bring some of the antibiotic azithromycin ("Z-Pak") and some Immodium in case of bad traveler's diarrhea.
 A sleeping medication can be useful for napping on the international flights and for the first few days in Mongolia (due to the big time change).
 We do not recommend the automatic use of Diamox while climbing but you might find a small dose (125mg) useful if altitude sickness symptoms appear.
 Discuss this and your other medication requirements with your physician.
 Any medication should be used only if necessary and use should be discussed thoroughly with your physician and with your guide before you take the medication.

 Water purification is also very important.
 An effective and inexpensive method is the use of iodine crystals or tablets.
 These are available commercially at mountaineering stores as a product called 'Polar Pure' or 'Potable Agua'.
 Filters, such as the ones made by MSR, are also good.
 Either can be used or both can be used in combination.
 If you want to buy boiled water for your water bottles, you should bring some extra money.
 We also recommend that each participant bring a small bottle of a hand disinfectant such as Purell.
 Anything that we can do to stay healthy is worthwhile.
 Health issues will be discussed during the expedition and we encourage you to contact us if you have any questions before or during the trip.